-Metlifecare net profit falls 68% as property revaluations rise at slower rate
+Metlifecare net profit falls 68%, valuations rise at slower rate, revenue up 14%

 premium revenues driving a significantly higher contribution," Sowry said.

-Reported net profit after tax was $39 million, below last year largely due to lower unrealised fair value gains in a slower real estate market.
 Metlifecare's total assets grew by 7 per cent, a statement said.

+Shane Solly of Harbour Asset Management said sales had been strong on year "and they are continuing to invest.
+Some may have been expecting activity in the retirement sector to have been slowing, but what the profit results season is showing is that there is good demand for retirement living from the quality providers, even in a softer Auckland residential market."

+Sowry said Metlifecare's general manager of development, Charlie Anderson, had left "and we're now in the process of recruiting a new development chief.
+He has been here just over four years.
+He came here to do a three-year term and that was extended."

 READ MORE: